Complete Sample Social Studies Issue 2 SRQ

 (P) A safe environment also causes greater diversity in Singapore.

 (E) Singapore is known to be a safe and secure country to work and live in.
-Singapore’s laws and efficient police force have helped ensure that we have a relatively low crime rate.
+Singapore’s laws and efficient police force have helped ensure a relatively low crime rate.
 Singapore is also known to have low corruption rates and is thus known as a very business-friendly environment.

 (E) For example, many international companies like to invest and set up their regional headquarters in Singapore because they know that the stable environment will protect their investment.
 Hence, their businesses have an excellent opportunity to be profitable.
 When these companies enter Singapore, they bring in their foreign staff, which adds to Singapore’s diversity.